LokesHMane10/ECOURSE_tEMPLATE/README.md

 # To execute the UI, enter the command "npm run dev" on your terminal.

-# To preview in mobile, run the command "npm run host".
+# To see preview in mobile, run the command "npm run host".